driusan/bug/README.md

 Bug is an implementation of a distributed issue tracker using git to manage issues on the filesystem following [poor man's issue tracker](https://github.com/driusan/PoormanIssueTracker) conventions.

+The goal is to use the filesystem in a human readable way, similar to how an organized person without any bug tracking software might, by keeping track of bugs in an `issues/` directory, one (descriptive) subdirectory per issue. bug provides a tool to maintain the nearest `issues/` directory to your current working directory and provides hooks to commit (or remove) the issues from source control.

+This differs from other distributed bug tracking tools, (which usually store a database in a hidden directory) in that you can still easily view, edit, or understand bugs even without access to the bug tool. bug only acts as a way to streamline the process of maintaining them.
+Another benefit is that you can also have multiple `issues/` directories at different places in your directory tree to, for instance, keep separate bug repositories for different submodules or packages contained in a single git repository.

+Because issues are stored as human readable plaintext files, they branch and merge along with the rest of your code, and you can resolve conflicts using your standard tools.

 # Sample Usage

 If an environment variable named PMIT is set, that directory will be